 END

-In the example, the procedure has 1 input parameter and 2 output parameters.
-The input parameter is of integer data type, and it is used to pass product id from caller to procedure.
-And, the 2 output parameters are used to fetch product name and price.
+The procedure has 1 input parameter and 2 output parameters in the example.
+The input parameter is of integer data type, and it is used to pass the product ID from the caller to the procedure.
+The 2 output parameters are used to fetch the product name and price.

 Here is the code that we are using to execute the stored procedure.